AnyDSL/artic/README.md

 ## Status

-Artic is in pre-alpha stage, which means that the basic functionality is implemented and that it can already be used to write small programs.
-However, some crucial functionality is missing, such as device intrinsics and built-ins, and there might be a couple of bugs that need fixing.
+Artic is in alpha stage, which means that it should be able to compile any valid program.
+There might still be bugs lurking in, and if you find one, please report it on the issues tab, preferably with a minimal reproducing example.

 ## Testing